 Residents within the City of Canning can apply for an Approval to Burn and must comply with the restricted burning times and requirements.

-All owners and occupiers of land within the City's boundaries are required to comply with the requirements of the Annual Fire Hazard Reduction Notice City of Canning Annual Fire Hazard Reduction Notice & Important Fire Information.
+All owners and occupiers of land within the City's boundaries are required to comply with the requirements of the Annual Fire Hazard Reduction Notice: City of Canning Annual Fire Hazard Reduction Notice and Important Fire Information

 Residents within the City of Canning can apply for an Approval to Burn and must comply with the restricted burning times and requirements.
 Please note that no permits are issued during the prohibited burning period 15 December to 31 March.
 Refer table below.
 The burning of leaf litter, rubbish or refuse on the ground and or in an incinerator is not permitted within the City's boundaries during this period.

 Permits will not be granted on land with an area less than 2000m2.

 An application for Approval to Burn must be completed and submitted to the City at least three business days prior to the intended burn period.
 Approvals are issued free of charge for a period of up to seven days and always expire on the Sunday.